-5.1.5 Altitude
+5.1.3 Altitude

-The reference TMA was evaluated at sea level.
+The reference heatsink solutions were evaluated at sea level.
 However, many companies design products that must function reliably at high altitude, typically 1,500 m [5,000 ft] or more.
 Air-cooled temperature calculations and measurements at sea level must be adjusted to take into account altitude effects like variation in air density and overall heat capacity.
 This often leads to some degradation in thermal solution performance compared to what is obtained at sea level, with lower fan performance and higher surface temperatures.
 The system designer needs to account for altitude effects in the overall system thermal design to make sure that the $T{\rm c}$ requirement for the processor is met at the targeted altitude.

-5.1.6 Reference Heatsink Thermal Validation
+5.1.4 Reference Heatsink Thermal Validation

-The Intel reference heatsink was validated within the specific boundary conditions based on the methodology described in Section 5.2, and using a thermal test vehicle.
+The Intel reference heatsink was validated within the specific boundary conditions based on the methodology described Section 5.2, and using a thermal test vehicle (refer to section Error!
+Reference source not found.).